TelemetryDeck/docs/basics/index.md

 **Activation** monitors when users experience your app's core value for the first time, with metrics for activated user counts, session patterns, and first-time user experience optimization.

-**Retention** (🚧 In Progress) measures how effectively your app keeps users coming back, with metrics for distinct days used, session frequency, engaged user identification, and long-term usage patterns.
+**Retention** measures how effectively your app keeps users coming back, with metrics for distinct days used, session frequency, engaged user identification, and long-term usage patterns.

 **Referral** (⏳ Coming Soon) helps understand how users share your app with others.